Wall Panelling: Different Types to Elevate Your Interiors

 Style: Rustic, cottagecore, coastal

 This classic vertical panelling consists of boards that interlock using a tongue-and-groove system.
 It’s commonly installed up to dado rail height or halfway up the wall.
+For more insight, see How to Use Tongue and Groove in Interior Design?—a guide that explores creative applications, placement strategies, and styling tips to make the most of this classic panelling technique.

 3. Slat Wall Panelling (Modern Wood Slats)

-Best for: Feature walls, offices, bedrooms
+Best for: Feature walls, bedrooms, offices

 Style: Contemporary, Scandinavian, Japandi